Foreign investors extending bets on pure India plays

 Patankar, whose firm is overweight Indian stocks, was optimistic that the strong mandate given by voters to Modi would lead to better governance, and more focus on how state-owned companies are run, shrinking the valuation gap with private sector rivals.

-Reflecting the gap in valuations, the Bombay Stock Exchange public sector unit index .BSEPSU for state-run firms is trading at a price to earnings ratio of 11.9 times compared to 15.5 times for the benchmark BSE Sensex.
+Reflecting the gap in valuations, the Bombay Stock Exchange public sector unit index for state-run firms is trading at a price to earnings ratio of 11.9 times compared to 15.5 times for the benchmark BSE index.

 Investors' rebalancing has moved funds away from exporters, large cap companies and firms that compete with state-owned companies.

-Since Modi's landslide victory on May 16, the BSE midcap index .BSEMC has surged 15.9 percent, and the BSE public sector index .BSEPSU has added 11 percent, outperforming a Sensex that has gained 4.5 percent.
+Since Modi's landslide victory on May 16, India's BSE Midcap index has surged 15.9 percent, and the BSE public sector index has added 11 percent, outperforming a benchmark BSE index that has gained 4.5 percent.

-And while the Sensex hit record highs on June 11, its valuations at around 15.5 times forward earnings are still at par with its 10-year average.
+And while the BSE index hit record highs on June 11, its valuations at around 15.5 times forward earnings are still at par with its 10-year average.

 India has received net foreign portfolio flows of $10 billion so far this year, more than other emerging markets in Asia, such as South Korea, which received $1.8 billion and Taiwan, which received $8.56 billion, according to Thomson Reuters data.